Security: Case Study

 Every agent that touches external data carries a defense header at the top of its instructions: a clear declaration that all search results, page content, snippets, and fetched data are untrusted external inputs.
 The header defines what the agent is allowed to do with that content (extract specified fields, score against explicit criteria) and what it is never allowed to do (follow instructions, change its behavior, alter its output format).

 This does not make injection impossible.
 It makes it significantly harder and limits the blast radius when it is attempted.
+10 agents carry these defenses in production.

 What injection looks like vs. how we defend